 Aren't you surprised that 42.2 million Americans repaid their loans for a sum of nearly $1.5 trillion?
 More than fifty percent of the students who have graduated are carrying the burdens of their student loans.
-There are a few types of loans which wants you to start repaying the student loans from the day on which you are granted the loans.
-There are some other loans, that demand for a loan repayment only once you graduate.
+There are a few types of loans which you have to start repaying from the day on which you are granted the loans.
+There are some other loans which you have to start repaying, once you graduate.

-Irrespective of the time of repayment, the stress that student loan repayments put on you is high.
+Irrespective of the time of repayment, the stress that student loan repayments put on students is high.
 It would be most welcomed by any borrower if he/she receives a reduction in loan repayment.
-This article aims at bringing to the notice of the borrowers the different techniques to reduce the loan repayment amount and the ease the process of student loan repayment.
+This article aims at bringing to the notice of the borrowers the different techniques on how to lower the student loan payments and ease the process of student loan repayment.

 It is a common misconception that bankruptcy is the best possible solution to escape from the loans.
 Bankruptcy wouldn’t always solve the problem of student loans.
-Only in extremely rare cases would bankruptcy be a reason behind student loan forgiveness.
+Only in extremely rare cases, bankruptcy is a reason behind student loan forgiveness.

 Effective methods of reducing student loan repayments include the extension of the repayment plan, opting for a graduated repayment plan, enrollment in an income-driven repayment plan such as PAYE, REPAYE, ICR and IBR, loan consolidation and loan refinancing at a lower interest rate, in case you have Federal Loans.

-Having a federal student loan would make you automatically entitled to receive several financial benefits.
-Under the Income-Driven Repayment plan, a repayment extension of up to 20 to 25 years is granted.
+Having a Federal student loan (except Parent PLUS Loans) would make you automatically entitled to receive several financial benefits.
+Under the Income-Driven Repayment Plan, a repayment extension of up to 20 to 25 years is granted.

 Pros of Income-Driven Repayment plan

 The benefits of the Income-Driven Repayment plans are given below.

 Change your monthly payments when your income rates and family size changes.
 Recalculation can be done on payments based on income and background.